Skip to Content

 USA Photo Map

-And, we end this list with something that I also bought.
-I got this USA Photo Map for Pete for our anniversary last year.
+I got this USA Photo Map for Pete for our anniversary a couple years ago.

 What’s cool about it is you take photos in every state, then print them out (using a link that’s included with the map).
 The photos will be state-shaped and will be such a fun way for your recipient to remember all his or her travels.